smlab-niser/hbimcourse/content/docs/database.md

 and open-source license.
 In short, there are a lot of choices for the client, and the official Postgres Wiki has a list, which can be found [here](https://wiki.postgresql.org/wiki/PostgreSQL_Clients).

+In this text, we will be using the Linux operating system.

 ## Setting up the database server
 Once the installation is complete, the server can be invoked by simply issuing the command `postgres`.
 However, the server will most likely fail to start because it